 Fortunately, it’s easier than ever to keep up with this trend, as communication APIs make it much easier to integrate telephone systems with existing collaboration software and tools, without the need for extra hardware.

-To find out more about how you can benefit by integrating your CRM and telephone services, check out our recent article here.
+To find out more about how you can benefit by integrating your CRM and telephone services, check out our recent article on cloud phone system-CRM integration here.

 One trend that will continue to grow in 2021 is streamlining cloud applications and operations.